the1mason/Prototype.ModularMVC/readme.md

 ### Disclaimer

-First of all, this is a prototype, which means that it's architecture is not producion ready.
-This kind of plugin-based application would need a rich event system, load priority for plugins, and lots of other important features.
-But you can still use it as a starting point (I sure will).
+First of all, this is a prototype, which means that it's architecture is not as producion ready as it could have been, but you can still use it as a starting point (I sure will).
+As of right now this application lacks dependency resolving for plugins, any authenticion, etc..
+I have another project on [my gitea](https://git.the1mason.com/the1mason/OctoCore), which is a WIP web app, based on this prototype.

 ## Whys'